Interested in the Idaho Opportunity Scholarship? DoNotPay Will Help You Secure It

 Keep in mind that eligibility requirements and application processes differ depending on the program.
 For some, you need scholarship essays and recommendation letters, so start the research and collect the documents as soon as possible.

-If you don’t know where to find all these programs—or you want to skip the tedious search—turn to DoNotPay.
+If you don’t know where to find all these programs—or you want to skip the tedious search—.
 Sign up, and we will pull out a full list of every eligible scholarship in less than three minutes.

 Streamline your aid research and gather information on available programs in a jiffy.
 With our app, you will get:

 - Details on deadlines, award amounts, and requirements

 - Opportunity to apply for no-essay scholarships automatically